cyuonepro/docs/src/userguide/presales/hyperbdr-agent-investigation.md

 2. **Retrieve actual disk usage**

-Run the following command to obtain the actual disk usage.
+Run the following command to obtain the actual disk usage:

 ```bash